citp/privacy-policy-historical/s/st/sta/standardchartered.com.sg.md

 If you contact us via email, we may keep a record of that correspondence.

-    5. **How we use Your Information**

-We will always treat Your Information as confidential.
-We will use good practices to keep it secure and will otherwise abide by the relevant data protection and privacy laws.

   4. **How we use Your Information**

 We will always treat Your Information as confidential.
 We will use good practices to keep it secure and will otherwise abide by the relevant data protection and privacy laws.

     1. **Using Your Information - Purposes**

-If you provide Your Information on the Website in relation to any products and services from SCB, or send us an electronic communication, we will use Your Information for the purposes ("Purposes") of providing and operating the product or service you request or responding to your electronic communication and for other related purposes that may include:
+If you provide Your Information on the Website in relation to any products and services from the Bank, or send us an electronic communication, we will use Your Information for the purposes ("Purposes") of providing and operating the product or service you request or responding to your electronic communication and for other related purposes that may include:
       * following up on any product or service application which you have shown interest in;
       * updating our records about you;
       * understanding your financial needs;